tomduckering/riemann-testing/README.md

 This includes:

 1. Some helper code that's called in the `before(:all)` block it will start up riemann with your config.
-This is all contained in 'riemann_runner.rb'
+This is all contained in `riemann_runner.rb`.

 2. Some code to pretend to be a logstash server (since this is what I'll be sending some events to).
 This too is started in the `before(:all)` block.
 The code for this is in `fake_logstash.rb`.
 It starts a multithreaded socket server and parses all lines to it as JSON and pops them in an array.
 In the 'before(:each)` block we reset that array to make sure the tests are as isolated as possible.
 3. At the end in the `after(:all)` block we stop riemann.